-- Updating the NON-CAMPUS-BASED-INSTRUCTION-CODE (C182) code table to include "Optional Flexible School Day Online Dropout Recovery Program" (Code 11), - Updating the FLEXIBLE-ATTENDANCE-PROGRAM-TYPE-CODE (C177) code table to include "OFSDP Online Dropout Recovery Program" (Code 4), - Updating validation rule 42500-0036 and adding 42500-new1 and 43415-new1 validation rules to support new code values, and - Updating reports that use FLEXIBLE-ATTENDANCE-PROGRAM-TYPE-CODE and NON-
+- Updating the NON-CAMPUS-BASED-INSTRUCTION-CODE (C182) code table to include "Optional Flexible School Day Online Dropout Recovery Program" (Code 11), - Updating the FLEXIBLE-ATTENDANCE-PROGRAM-TYPE-CODE (C177) code table to include "OFSDP Online Dropout Recovery Program" (Code 4), - Updating validation rule 42500-0036 and adding 42500-new1 and 43415-new1 validation rules to support new code values, and - Updating reports that use FLEXIBLE-ATTENDANCE-PROGRAM-TYPE-CODE and NON-CAMPUS-BASED-INSTRUCTION-CODE code tables.
+These include PDM3-120-014, PDM3-130-011, PDM3-130-012 PDM3-130-013, PDM3-130-014, PDM3-130-015, PDM3-131-012, PDM3-112-001, and PDM3-113-001.

-CAMPUS-BASED-INSTRUCTION-CODE code tables.
-These include PDM3-120-014, PDM3- 130-011, PDM3-130-012 - PDM3-130-013, PDM3-130-014, PDM3-130-015, PDM3-131- 012, PDM3-112-001, and PDM3-113-001.
-Adrian Garcia seconded the motion.
-The motion passed unanimously.
-SB 1404 Expanded Learning Opportunities (ELOs) Actio n Item Senate Bill 1404 expands the requirements of existing legislation related to the availability of and participation in expanded learning opportunities (ELOs) by adding a data collection requirement in TEC 42.006 (a-2).
+Danny Lovett seconded the motion.

+Senate Bill 1404 expands the requirements of existing legislation related to the availability of and participation in expanded learning opportunities (ELOs) by adding a data collection requirement in TEC 42.006 (a-2).
 Each LEA is required to report through PEIMS for each campus or school the availability of ELOs as described by TEC 33.252(a) and the number of students at each campus participating in one or more of the categories of ELOs listed under TEC Section 33.252(b).

+TEC 33.252(a) describes the three types of ELO delivery methods at a campus or school as:

+- (1) an extended school day;

+- (2) an extended school year; or

+- (3) structured learning programs outside of the regular school day, including before- and afterschool programs and summer programs.

+TEC 33.252(b) describes the campus offerings within each ELO delivery method for student participation as:

+- (1) rigorous coursework;

+- (2) mentoring;

+- (3) tutoring;

-TEC 33.252(a) describes the three types of ELO delivery methods at a campus or school as: an extended school day; an extended school year; or structured learning programs outside of the regular school day, including before- and after- school programs and summer programs.
-TEC 33.252(b) describes the campus offerings within each ELO delivery method for student participation as: (1) rigorous coursework; (2) mentoring; (3) tutoring; (4) physical activity; (5) academic support; or (6) educational enrichment in one or more subjects, including fine arts, civic engagement, science, technology, engineering, and mathematics.
+- (4) physical activity;

+- (5) academic support; or

+- (6) educational enrichment in one or more subjects, including fine arts, civic engagement, science, technology, engineering, and mathematics.

 Melissa Lemons presented the Senate Bill 1404 Expanded learning Opportunities (ELOs) proposal.
 The Texas Education Agency (TEA) is proposing multiple changes to the TSDS PEIMS data collection as described in TEDS.

-The addition of new data element E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR- CODE to the SchoolExtension complex type which will allow a campus to indicate at a high- level whether a campus offers expanded learning opportunities.
+- The addition of new data element E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE to the SchoolExtension complex type which will allow a campus to indicate at a high-level whether a campus offers expanded learning opportunities.
 This indicator will be reported in Submissions 3 and 4.

-The addition of new sub-complex type TX-SchoolELOS to the SchoolExtension complex type in Submissions 3 and 4.
+- The addition of new sub-complex type TX-SchoolELOS to the SchoolExtension complex type in Submissions 3 and 4.
 This sub-complex type will only be reported on if the E1613 EXPANDED-LEARNING-OPPORTUNITY-INDICATOR-CODE is "1" (yes).

-The addition of eight (8) new data elements to the TX-SchoolELOS sub-complex type for Submissions 3 and 4 E1614 ELO-TYPE, E1621 ELO-MINUTES-SCHEDULED-PER-DAY, E1615 ELO-RIGOROUS-COURSEWORK, E1616 ELO-MENTORING, E1616 ELO-TUTORING, E1617 ELO-TUTORING, E1618 ELO-PHYSICAL-ACTIVITY, E1619 ELO-ACADEMIC-SUPPORT, and E1620 ELO-EDUCATIONAL-ENRICHMENT.
-The addition of new code table C216 ELO-TYPE which will have four codes to support the collection of E1614 ELO-TYPE 01 - Non-Voluntary Extended School Day (Submission 3 only)
+- The addition of eight (8) new data elements to the TX-SchoolELOS sub-complex type for Submissions 3 and 4

+- o E1614 ELO-TYPE,

+- E1621 ELO-MINUTES-SCHEDULED-PER-DAY,

+- E1615 ELO-RIGOROUS-COURSEWORK,

+- E1616 ELO-MENTORING,

+- o E1617 ELO-TUTORING,